You can learn more about a person in an

 hour of play than in a year of conversation

 Group based programs have been found to be an especially effective way of learning key interpersonal and self-management skills.
 We provide programs for all ages and needs, but specialise in group programs for young people.
 We have substantial expertise in running innovative group programs in schools for a wide range of issues including communication skills, coping skills, emotional management, cognitive behavioural group therapy, student engagement, etcetera.
-Neo runs group programs as an adjunct or alternative to conventional counselling, as well as for schools or youth organisations.
+Neo is able to run group programs as an adjunct or alternative to conventional counselling, in schools, mental health services and youth organisations.
 Simon is available as a trainer or supervisor to staff of group programs.